-The authority empowered to issue work permits is the Directorate of Migration Policies, part of the Ministry of Labour, Social Affairs and Equal Opportunities
+The authority empowered to issue work permits is the Directorate of Migration Policies, part of the Ministry of Labour, Social Affairs and Equal Opportunities.

 Foreigners working in the Republic of Albania, depending to the specific case, must obtain a work permit or a work registration certificate.

 The following categories of foreign workers are exempted from either obligation:

-Citizens of those countries which are part of the EU and Schengen zonehave the same employment rights as Albanian citizens, except where the legislation in force requires Albanian citizenship for the job position; Where the working foreigner is only staying for one month in any one year, (i) foreigners who are negotiating an agreement or supervising a trade event stall; (ii) business visitors; (iii) crew members of ships or aircrafts; (iv) lecturers, researchers or foreign specialists who come into Albania pursuant to agreements between governments, governments and educational institutions or private sector parties and educational institutions; (v) educators who come into Albania pursuant tobilateral governmental agreements or agreements concerning educational institutions; (vi) employees of humanitarian organizations active in Albania pursuant to international programmes of cooperation.
+- a) Citizens of those countries which are part of the EU and Schengen zone have the same employment rights as Albanian citizens, except where the legislation in force requires Albanian citizenship for the job position; - b) The working foreigner is only staying for one month in any one year in case of; (i) foreigners who are negotiating an agreement or supervising a trade event stall; (ii) business visitors; (iii) crew members of ships or aircrafts; (iv) lecturers, researchers or foreign specialists who come into Albania pursuant to agreements between governments, governments and educational institutions; (v) educators who come into Albania pursuant to bilateral governmental agreements or agreements concerning educational institutions; (vi) employees of humanitarian organizations active in Albania pursuant to international programmes of cooperation.